The pro-nilpotent Lawrence-Krammer-Bigelow representation: NCP and eNCP homomorphisms

 \section{NCP and eNCP homomorphisms}

-Recall that the \emph{lower central series} of a group $G$ is the descending filtration of $G$ defined by $\LCS_1(G) = G$ and $\LCS_{r+1}(G) = [G,\LCS_r(G)]$.
-If $\LCS_r(G) = \LCS_{r+1}(G)$ for some $r$ (hence $\LCS_r(G) = \LCS_{r+i}(G)$ for all $i\geq 1$) we say that the lower central series of $G$ \emph{stops} (at $\LCS_r$).
+As recalled in Example~\ref{eg:inverse-system}, the \emph{lower central series} of a group $G$ is the descending filtration of $G$ defined by $\LCS_{1}(G) = G$ and $\LCS_{r+1}(G) = [G,\LCS_{r}(G)]$.
+If $\LCS_{r}(G) = \LCS_{r+1}(G)$ for some $r$ (hence $\LCS_{r}(G) = \LCS_{r+i}(G)$ for all $i\geq 1$) we say that the lower central series of $G$ \emph{stops} (at $\LCS_{r}$).
 The stopping or non-stopping of the lower central series of partitioned braid groups and their relatives has been comprehensively studied in \cite{DPS}.
 In this section, we introduce an analogue of \emph{non-stopping lower central series} (a property of groups) for group homomorphisms (NCP) and for equivariant group homomorphisms (eNCP).

-\begin{defn} A group homomorphism $\varphi \colon K \to G$ is called \emph{nilpotency class preserving} (NCP) if, for each $r\geq 1$, we have $\varphi(\LCS_r(K)) \not\subseteq \LCS_{r+1}(G)$. \end{defn}
+\begin{defn} A group homomorphism $\varphi \colon K \to G$ is called \emph{nilpotency class preserving} (NCP) if, for each $r\geq 1$, we have $\varphi(\LCS_{r}(K)) \not\subseteq \LCS_{r+1}(G)$. \end{defn}

-\begin{rmk} If $\varphi \colon K \to G$ is NCP, then both $K$ and $G$ have non-stopping lower central series, i.e., we have $\LCS_{r+1}(K) \neq \LCS_r(K)$ and $\LCS_{r+1}(G) \neq \LCS_r(G)$ for all $r\geq 1$.
-We also note that the lower central series of a group $G$ is non-stopping if and only if the identity $\mathrm{id} \colon G \to G$ is NCP.
+\begin{rmk} If $\varphi \colon K \to G$ is NCP, then both $K$ and $G$ have non-stopping lower central series, i.e., we have $\LCS_{r+1}(K) \neq \LCS_{r}(K)$ and $\LCS_{r+1}(G) \neq \LCS_{r}(G)$ for all $r\geq 1$.
+We also note that the lower central series of a group $G$ is non-stopping if and only if the identity $\id \colon G \to G$ is NCP.
 The notion of NCP is thus the natural analogue, for group homomorphisms, of the notion of non-stopping lower central series for groups. \end{rmk}

-\begin{defn} For any homomorphism $\varphi \colon K \to G$, define $Q_r(\varphi)$ to be the image of the induced homomorphism
+\begin{defn} For any homomorphism $\varphi \colon K \to G$, define $Q_{r}(\varphi)$ to be the image of the induced homomorphism

-This is a quotient of $K/\LCS_r$ and a subgroup of $G/\LCS_r$, so it has nilpotency class at most $r-1$. \end{defn}
+This is a quotient of $K/\LCS_{r}$ and a subgroup of $G/\LCS_{r}$, so it has nilpotency class at most $r-1$. \end{defn}

+When $K$ is the kernel of a split surjection of $G$, the subgroup $Q_{r}(\varphi)$ of $G/\LCS_{r}$ may alternatively be characterised as the kernel of the induced split surjection after applying $-/\LCS_{r}$: